 Welcare has a strong relationship with the Church of England and receives a significant annual grant towards its work from the Anglican Diocese of Southwark.
-Welcare also enjoys close relationships with a number of churches in South London Boroughs including in three deaneries in the Diocese of Rochester and with the Hampton deanery in the Diocese of London where individual church members support Welcare financially, through volunteering and in prayer.
+Welcare also enjoys close relationships with a number of churches in South London Boroughs including the Bromley, Beckenham and Orpington deaneries in the Diocese of Rochester and with the Hampton deanery in the Diocese of London where individual church members support Welcare financially, through volunteering and in prayer.